nttcslab-sp/kaldiio/README.md

 # If the file is wav, gets Tuple[int, array]
 rate, array = kaldiio.load_mat('a.wav')
 ```
-- `load_mat` can load both kaldi-matrix, kaldi-vector, and wave
+- `load_mat` can load kaldi-matrix, kaldi-vector, and wave

 ### save_ark
 ```python